mklcp/ithkey/readme.md

 This repo hosts an [ithkuil](http://ithkuil.net) keyboard compatible with [Ykulvaarlck](https://github.com/Ykulvaarlck)'s ithkuil [font](https://fontstruct.com/fontstructions/show/1337265/ithkuil-3).

 ## Credits
-The font is all up to Ykulvaarlck.
 The writing system and ithkuil by itself are ©2004-2011 by John Quijada.
 This project only aims to ease writing in ithkuil on a computer.
+The font is all up to Ykulvaarlck, as well as most of examples files.
+The various keyboard files are made by melopee.

 ## Install
 Install the font in the appropriate way in system.